aapoalas/denonomicon/static/contents/types/structs.md

 ## Struct layout and packing

 C structs are by default aligned in such a way that each field in the struct sits on its natural alignment.
-This means that for example 64 bit integer fields always sit on a 64 bit (8 byte) aligned memory slot, 32 bit integers on 32 bit (4 byte) aligned slots etc.
+This means that for example 64-bit integer fields always sit on a 64-bit (8 byte) aligned memory slot, 32-bit integers on 32-bit (4 byte) aligned slots etc.

 Deno FFI's structs expect the same to be true for field descriptions.
 As an